SS Ilse L M Russ: History

 Ilse L.-M. Russ was built in 1926 for Schiffart und Assekuranz GmbH.
 She was operated under the management of Ernst Russ, Hamburg.
 She was allocated the Code Letters RFVK.
 In 1934, her code letters were changed to DHMI.
 In 1936, Ilse L.-M. Russ was one of 20 ships chartered to transport timber from Leningrad, Soviet Union to Germany.
 In 1940, Ilse L.-M. Russ was one of the ships that was to have taken part in Operation Herbstreise.

 In May 1945, Ilse L.-M. Russ was seized by the Allies at Kiel.
 She was passed to the MoWT and renamed Empire Conqueror.
 She was placed under the management of William S Scott & Co Ltd. Her port of registry was changed to London.
 The Code Letters GMXN and United Kingdom Official Number 180700 were allocated.

 In 1946, Empire Conqueror was transferred to the Norwegian Government and was renamed Ekornes.
 Her port of registry was changed to Oslo and the Code Letter LLTS were allocated.
 In 1947, she was sold to Tetlies Rederi AS, Trondheim and renamed Elfrida.
 She was operated under the management of Bjarne Tetlie.
-On 8 December 1959, Elfrida was on a voyage from Archangelsk, Soviet Union to a Danish port with a cargo of timber, when a leak developed in the engine room.
+On 8 December 1959, Elfrida was on a voyage from Arkhangelsk, Soviet Union to a Danish port with a cargo of timber, when a leak developed in the engine room.
 The weather at the time was stormy.
 A distress call was issued when the ship was at 58°09′N 03°30′E. The ship was discovered capsized with the loss of all 20 crew.
 She sank on 9 December some 100 nmi off Stavanger.